heyadanlopez-a11y/heyadanlopez-a11y/README.md

 # 👋 Hi, I'm Adan Lopez

 Welcome to my GitHub!
-I'm an experienced IT Manager and cybersecurity leader with over 15 years in aerospace and defense sectors, specializing in governance, risk, and compliance (GRC), secure architecture, and project management for classified environments.
+I'm an experienced cybersecurity leader with over 25 years in aerospace and defense sectors, specializing in governance, risk, and compliance (GRC), secure architecture, and project management for classified environments.

 ---